 How common is relapse?

 Unfortunately, crack cocaine relapse is fairly common.
-AAC cites studies that find an approximate 24% of people relapse back to weekly cocaine use within a year following treatment.
+AAC cites studies that find an approximately 24% of people relapse back to weekly cocaine use within a year following treatment.
 Thankfully, the majority of them return for treatment following a relapse, giving themselves the second chance they need.

 Can I expect to recover if I relapse?

 Yes, absolutely.
-Relapse is a natural part of the recovery process for many, and is by no means a personal failure.
+Relapse is a natural part of the recovery process for many and is by no means a personal failure.
 Subsequent treatment will very often succeed and offer users the new life they deserve.